How to do a risk analysis in project management?

 Stafiz is particularly popular with service companies.

-Its numerous dashboards and customizable reporting help you to create different planning scenarios that identify risks in an instant.
+Its many dashboards and customizable reports help you create different planning scenarios that allow you to identify risks in an instant.

 This way, you can facilitate the implementation of corrective actions even before the project starts, such as :